Docs/Agent/S3 Evidence Vault

 reel.io/s3-regionAWS region

-reel.io/s3-secretName of Kubernetes secret with AWS credentials
+reel.io/s3-secretName of Kubernetes secret with AWS credentials (always read from the workload's own namespace — see below)

 Pod annotations take priority over namespace annotations.